-If you have been injured in a car accident in Illinois, contact our Chicago-based practice at (312) 471-7777 to schedule a free consultation.
+If you have been injured in a car accident in Chicago, Cicero, Berwyn, Oak Park, or any nearby community, call our expert car accident lawyers at (312) 759-1616 to schedule a free consultation.
 For convenience, we are available to make home and hospital visits to save you the hassle of getting downtown.

 What to Do After a Car Accident

 Being involved in a car accident can be a frightening incident that may occur at any time.
-If you are involved in an auto accident, our experienced Chicagoland auto accident attorneys are here to help you in your recovery.
+If you are involved in an auto accident, our experienced Chicago car accident attorneys are here to help you in your recovery.

 After an accident, it is important to remain calm and take the necessary actions needed to obtain vital information.
 Below is a general list of steps that one should keep in mind after an accident:

 When injuries are sustained, you are required to call the police.
 If no injuries are present, it is still advisable to call the police and file a report.
-The accident report may be needed for insurance purposes and may also help with your case, as it typically includes the officers’ determination of fault.
+The accident report may be needed for insurance purposes and may also help our Chicago car accident lawyers with your case, as it typically includes the officers’ determination of fault.

 Make sure to get the other vehicles make, model, license plate, and VIN number.
 Most importantly, take down the other drivers insurance number, as well as their name and license number.